THATjiaze/YU-LAB-HOMEPAGE/README.md

-#This is the final project
+# new-website
+This is for the new website with the Day theme
+Check the site at : https://consult-strategy.netlify.app/